AntiPwr/AntiPwr.github.io/root/wiki/Whisper of the Well Information.md

 <details open>
 <summary><h3>Kingdoms</h3></summary>

-Each kingdom's planar functions are explored further in their respective notes.
+Each kingdom's eco functions are explored further in their respective notes.
 Listed below are the kingdoms of creation within [[Toma]]:

 - [[Nesa]] (Deity)
 - [[Automata]] (Construct)